1991 Philadelphia Eagles season: Heart of a champion

-The season ending rib injury to McMahon in Week 15 (a 19–14 win against the Giants) made way for a devastating loss at home to Dallas in Week 16, ending Philadelphia's playoff hopes.
-However, the season was highlighted by a 10–6 record, allowing the Eagles to join the 49ers as the only NFL clubs to post 10-or-more wins in each of the last four seasons.
-Both teams missed the postseason in '91 despite winning 10 games.
+The season-ending rib injury to McMahon in week fifteen (a 19–14 win against the Giants) made way for a devastating loss at home to Dallas in week sixteen, ending Philadelphia's playoff hopes; however, the season was saved by a 10–6 record, allowing the Eagles to join the 49ers as the only NFL clubs to post ten or more wins in each of the last four seasons.
+Both teams missed the postseason in 1991, despite winning ten games.

 A defense that rewrote the record books

 Philadelphia's defense finished the season ranked first in the NFL in fewest passing yards, rushing yards, and total yards allowed.
 As such, the Eagles became only the fifth club in NFL history and the first since 1975 to accomplish this rare triple.

 Five members of that defensive unit represented the Eagles in the Pro Bowl – DEs Reggie White and Clyde Simmons, DT Jerome Brown, and LB Seth Joyner were selected as starters while CB Eric Allen also made the NFC squad.
 The selection of White, Simmons, and Brown marked only the sixth time in NFL history that three defensive linemen from one team were elected to the Pro Bowl.

 In addition, the Eagles' defense led the NFL in sacks and fumble recoveries and tied for the league lead in takeaways.
-The Eagles' 48 defensive takeaways in 1991 is tied for the most in the NFL in the 1990s.
+The Eagles' forty-eight defensive takeaways in 1991 tied for the highest number of defensive takeaways in the NFL during the 1990s.

 Offseason

 NFL draft

-The 1991 NFL draft was held April 21–22, 1991 at the Marriott Marquis hotel in Manhattan, New York.
-The Eagles with a 10–6 record in 1990 had the 19th or 20th pick in each round.
-They also held the number eight pick of the first round, choosing Antone Davis, an offensive tackle out of the University of Tennessee.
-The team's first round pick at number 19 was traded away earlier and acquired by the Green Bay Packers.
-Over the course of the 12-round draft, Philadelphia made 12 selections.
+The 1991 NFL draft was held on April 21 and 22, 1991 at the Marriott Marquis hotel in Manhattan, New York.
+The Eagles with a 10–6 record in 1990 had the nineteenth or twentieth picks in each round.
+They also held the number eight pick of the first round, choosing Antone Davis, an offensive tackle from the University of Tennessee.
+The team's first round pick at number nineteen was traded away earlier and acquired by the Green Bay Packers.
+Over the course of the twelve-round draft, Philadelphia made twelve selections.